 2. Titles and Metadata Editing

-Basic editing and tagging of TTs and MDs on the page can be done via a simple set of dialog boxes.
+Basic editing and tagging of title tags and meta descriptions on the page in Sitecore can be done via a simple set of dialog boxes.

 3. Internal Linking Management

 Internal links are hyperlinks that point at the same domain as the domain that the link exists on.
 In layman's terms, an internal link is one that points to another page on the same website.
 Internal links are very useful for establishing site architecture and spreading link equity.